 - Accessories: Shoes, belts, scarves, jewelry

-- Antiques and collectibles: Specialty items can be offered through our online auction site, Shopgoodwill.com.
+- Antiques & collectibles: Specialty items can be offered through our online auction site, Shopgoodwill.com.

 - Artificial Christmas Trees

 - Computers: Bring computers and computer-related peripherals to any Goodwill store or donation bin.
-Newer computers and laptops that are in good working order may be re-sold in our Iowa City store.
+Newer computers and laptops in good working order may be resold in our Cedar Rapids East store.
 Click here for more information about computer donations.
-Non-working computers and monitors will be accepted and recycled.
+Non-working computers and monitors are accepted and recycled.
 There is no fee to drop off those items at Goodwill.

 - Home Decor: Portraits/frames, candles, fake floral and vases, and baskets

-- Housewares: Dishes and glassware, fans, lamps, furniture: in good condition and without heavy stains.
-Please see the list of furniture and household items we WILL NOT accept below.
+- Housewares: Dishes and glassware, fans, lamps, furniture (in good condition and without heavy stains).
+Please see list of household items we CANNOT accept below.

 - Media: Books, CDs, cassettes, videos, DVDs

-- Sporting goods: Such as balls, baseball bats, rackets, cleats, etc.
+- Sporting goods: Balls, baseball bats, rackets, cleats, etc.

 - Toys: Stuffed animals, dolls, games, puzzles